 Fall is the undisputed best season for pies, and they make up some of our favorite fall desserts (and dishes) —apple pies, pumpkin pies, pecan pies, pot pies, even sweet potato pie.
 Your farmers market finds will make up the delicious pie filling, but that doesn’t mean you can neglect the crust.

-As this writer’s Grandmother taught her, the key to a great pie is in the perfect flaky crust—and it can even be achieved gluten free with store bought Bob’s Red Mill All Purpose Gluten Free Flour, made from sustainable bean flour.
+As this writer’s Grandmother taught her, the key to a great pie is in the perfect flaky crust—and it can even be achieved gluten free with store bought Bob’s Red Mill All Purpose Gluten Free Flour

 But there’s no reason to stop at just pies!
 If a pie is too labor intensive, tarts work just as well and are just as delicious.
 Try out this apple and cranberry tart—it’s one of our easy fall favorites!